jimxx1995/usedcaranalysis/README.md

 The only installation needed to run this repo is Python.
 Click here to learn about how to install [Python](https://www.python.org/getit/).
 Once installed, you should be good to go!

 ## Data Source and Acquisition
-We used the Honda civic as the item of choice for this project.
-The data was sourced from the Craigslist SF Bay Area website.
-All web scraping functions are stored in the [data_function file](data_function.py) and [descriptions](documentation.md).
+We used Honda civic as an example for this project.
+The data was sourced from Craigslist SF Bay Area website.
+All web scraping functions are stored in the [data_function file](data_function.py), for more information about the functions, please refer to the [documentation] file(documentation.md).
 The whole project and data are for academic and educational use only.

 ## Data Viz App (hosted by Heroku)

-***open the link below to see the web app, it may need a few minutes for activation since the web app will sleep if no traffic in a 30 minute period**
+**open the link below to see the web app, it may need a few minutes for activation since the web app will sleep if no traffic in a 30 minute period**

-we used Honda Civic as an example to create an web app for the data visualization, you can change it to any car you want in the [EDA Dash notebook](EDA_Dash.ipynb).
+we used Honda Civic as an example to create an web app for data visualizations, you can change it to any car you want in the [EDA Dash notebook](EDA_Dash.ipynb).

 http://dash-viz.herokuapp.com/